-- Stormwater outfalls must be designed in general accordance with "Auckland Council publication Technical Report 2013/018". - Acceptable forms of evidence include Engineering Approval Completion Certificates. - Utility service provider is the Auckland Council Healthy Waters Department - Construction of public outfall structures require Engineering Approval. - Engineering Plans approved under Resource Consent do not constitute an Engineering Approval and should not be used for the purposes of constructing public reticulation works in the absence of that approval. - Please be aware of any other conditions and requirements pertaining to outfalls, including regional consenting conditions and requirements.
+- Stormwater outfalls shall be designed in general accordance with "Auckland Council publication Technical Report 2013/018". - Acceptable forms of evidence include Engineering Approval Completion Certificates. - Utility service provider is the Auckland Council Healthy Waters Department - Construction of public outfall structures require Engineering Approval. - Engineering Plans approved under Resource Consent do not constitute an Engineering Approval and should not be used for the purposes of constructing public reticulation works in the absence of that approval. - Please be aware of any other conditions and requirements pertaining to outfalls, including regional consenting conditions and requirements.

-95. Stormwater Devices
+94. Stormwater Devices

-All public stormwater treatment and/or attenuation devices and the private stormwater detention tanks within JOALs must be designed and constructed in general accordance with the Infrastructure Report Milldale Stages 10-13 and "Stormwater Management Devices in the Auckland Region, December 2017, Guideline Document 2017/001" referenced in Condition 1, and in general accordance with the approved plans referenced in Condition 1.
+All public stormwater treatment and/or attenuation devices (dry basins and rain gardens) and the private stormwater detention tanks within JOALs must be designed and constructed in general accordance with the "Infrastructure Report Milldale Stages 10-13 ref P24-128, rev 1, prepared by Woods, dated 28/03/2025" and "Stormwater Management Devices in the Auckland Region, December 2017, Guideline Document 2017/001" referenced in Condition 1, and in general accordance with the approved plans referenced in Condition 1.